BuvinJT/distbuilder/docs/LowLevel.md

-include combining the lists of [QtIfwShortcut](ConfigClasses.md#qtifwshortcut) objects, [QtIfwExternalOp](ConfigClasses.md#qtifwexternalop) objects, and the `customOperations` script snipets nested inside the [QtIfwPackageScript](ConfigClasses.md#qtifwpackagescript) objects, followed by script regeneration to reflect such.
+include combining the lists of [QtIfwShortcut](ConfigClasses.md#qtifwshortcut) objects, [QtIfwExternalOp](ConfigClasses.md#qtifwexternalop) objects, and the `customOperations` script snippets nested inside the [QtIfwPackageScript](ConfigClasses.md#qtifwpackagescript) objects, followed by script regeneration to reflect such.
-Note that all attributes of the source package, which aren't explictly handled by the library in this operation, are lost!
+Note that all attributes of the source package, which aren't explicitly handled by the library in this operation, are lost!
 Some further customizations to the result may need to be made post merge for a given use case.